zekroTJA/itsfriday/README.md

 0 9 * * 5 python3 /path/to/itsfriday/main.py -c /path/to/itsfriday/config.json --once
 ```

-Very important is to set the flag **`--once`**, which will not start the timer loop and only fire the event once.
+It is very important to set the flag **`--once`**, which will not start the timer loop and only fire the event once.

 ---